-Jim Howard is a Principal of GlassRatner, a national financial advisory firm based in Atlanta, GA.
+Jim Howard is a Senior Managing Director of GlassRatner (now doing business as B. Riley Advisory Services), a national financial advisory firm based in Atlanta, GA.
 He has over 35 years’ experience within the financial services industry, more than 25 years of which has been dedicated to turnaround management and the resolution of commercial and real estate problem loans.

-Since joining GlassRatner in 2008, Jim has been very active in advising Creditors, Borrowers and Creditors Committees to help find solutions for a variety of stressed debt situations.
+Since joining the firm in 2008, Jim has been very active in advising Creditors, Borrowers and Creditors Committees to help find solutions for a variety of stressed debt situations.
 Among his more notable assignments are,

 In addition, Jim has worked assignments related to the restructuring or liquidation of Commercial Mortgage Backed Security (“CMBS”) loans on more than $1.1 billion.
 Jim regularly serves as an ‘expert witness’ testifying before courts on matters involving banking and lending issues and has been certified as an expert in District, Federal and Bankruptcy courts throughout the country.